nocomplexity/securitybydesign/securitypolicies.md

 Creating your own security policies from scratch should always be avoided.
 Use and reuse good existing security policies.
 This:
 * Saves time.
 * Improves quality.
-Reusing means use and improve where needed.
+Reuse means using existing policies and improving them or adjusting these where needed.

 ```{tip} Tip
 Use and Reuse already good security policies.